-Colourful Cities and Blissful Backwaters
+Colourful Cities & Backwaters

 This all encompassing journey of giant discovery offers a unique way to explore the cultural sights and ancient delights of exotic India.
 With so much on offer, from peaceful temples, lively markets, natural landscapes and epic wildlife, there is nowhere else on earth quite like it.

 You’ll begin your Grand Tour in the capital city of Delhi, soaking in the time-honoured sights and exquisite cuisine.
 You’ll travel by private car, train and plane as you uncover the sacred city of Varanasi and marvel at the iconic Taj Mahal and native wildlife of the Ranthambore National Park.
 You’ll walk through the winding cultural streets of Jaipur and Jodhpur, experience authentic rural Rajasthani life in Narlai and hop on and off the local public transport of Mumbai.
 You’ll complete finish your tour in Kerala to explore its colonial capital Kochi, trek in the rolling, green tea estates of Munnar and indulge in some relaxation in the Backwaters.

 Sample some of Delhi's tastiest street food in the bustling Chandni Chowk bazaar

 Uncover rich, cultural heritage as you cycle through the rustic backstreets of Udaipur

 Take an evening boat ride down the Ganges River in Varanasi and see pilgrims carrying out spiritual rituals

 Sip a local cup of tea in the rolling hills of a peaceful Munnar tea plantation